hidny/CuboidSimplePhaseNetSearch/README.md

 ## State of README

-This current iteration of the README is still incomplete and needs a few more revisions.
+This current iteration of the README is still needs a few more revisions and edits.